Schools: K-12 FAQs

 School COVID-19 Vaccine FAQs

-When will school staff be eligible for the vaccine?
+Are school staff eligible for the COVID-19 vaccine?

 How can health care professionals, such as school nurses, sign up to